A Maximum Linear Arrangement Problem on Directed Graphs: Introduction

 \begin{theorem} MaxDLA is NP-Complete. \end{theorem}

 As stated previously, MinLA is solvable in polynomial time for trees.
-This was first shown for trees Goldberg and Klipker in 1976 with an $O(n^3)$ algorithm \cite{goldklip}.
-And improved by Shiloach to all trees in 1979, with an interesting $O(n^{2.2})$ algorithm \cite{shiloach79}.
+This was first shown by Goldberg and Klipker in 1976 with an $O(n^3)$ algorithm \cite{goldklip}.
+And improved by Shiloach in 1979, with an interesting $O(n^{2.2})$ algorithm \cite{shiloach79}.
 Finally, in 1984, Chung improved Shiloach's algorithm and, with a careful analysis of running time, gave a $O(n^\lambda)$ algorithm where $\lambda \approx 1.6$ \cite{chung84} which is the current best.
-In Section \ref{ortrees} of this paper, we present a polynomial-time algorithm solving MinLA for the complements of trees with degree bounded by a contsant.
+In Section \ref{ortrees} of this paper, we present a polynomial-time algorithm solving MinLA for the complements of trees with degree bounded by a constant.
 This was discovered first in the context of MaxDLA.
 The algorithm for MaxDLA, which is polynomial-time for orientations of trees with constant-bounded degree, occupies the bulk of the section.
 Hence, the main results of section 4 are the following Theorem and Corollary.

 \begin{theorem} Let $G$ be a forest on $n$ vertices with $\Delta (G) = d$ and let $D$ be an orientation of $G$.
 Then the MaxDLA of $D$ is solvable in time $O(n^{4d})$. \end{theorem}

 \begin{corollary} Let $G$ be a graph on $n$ vertices whose complement is a forest of maximum degree $d$.
 Then MinLA of $G$ is solvable in time $O(n^{4d})$. \end{corollary}